shuntaro-sf/sf-metadata-generator/messages/field.retrieve.md

 Converts custom-field-xml-files to a file used to create or update the metadata.

-# flags.sourcedir.summary

-directory where source files you convert are stored

 # flags.outputdir.summary

 output directory where metadata are saved